yuvaldori/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 In this type of example, the Deployment Infrastructure is responsible for making sure that 100 Processing Units instances are deployed.
 Once the SLA is breached (for example, if a machine that is hosting contains a Processing Unit instance fails), the deployment infrastructure is responsible for re-provisioning all the processing units previously deployed on this machine into other containers running on another available machine(s).

+{% info %}
-{% infosign %} Note: The logical separation between multiple Deployment Infrastructures is defined by a Lookup Group.
+Note: The logical separation between multiple Deployment Infrastructures is defined by a Lookup Group.
 A lookup group is a logical name associated with each Deployment Infrastructure components.
 This is the prime way of separating between multiple Deployment Infrastructure environments running on the same network.
+{%endinfo%}

 ## Grid Service Agent (GSA)